Artistic Leadership

 Kimi Okada School Director, Associate Choreographer

 Kimi Okada is a founding member of ODC.
-Her work includes more than 26 choreographed works for ODC/Dance, as well as commissions and collaborations with Geoff Hoyle, Bill Irwin, Julie Taymor, and Robin Williams.
+Her work includes more than 30 choreographies for ODC/Dance, as well as commissions and collaborations with Geoff Hoyle, Bill Irwin, Julie Taymor, and Robin Williams.
 She has choreographed productions for the American Conservatory Theater of San Francisco, Yale Repertory Theater, the New Victory Theater in New York, the Children’s Theater Company in Minneapolis, Theatre for a New Audience in New York, Berkeley Repertory Theatre, the American Music Theater Festival, the Santa Fe Opera, Los Angeles Music Center Opera, Los Angeles Theatre Center, the Pickle Family Circus, and the San Francisco Mime Troupe.

+She was nominated for a Tony Award for the Broadway production of Largely New York, which she co-choreographed with Bill Irwin.
+She received a 2014 Isadora Duncan Award for Outstanding Choreography for ODC’s Two If by Sea.
 Since 1996, Kimi has served as director of the ODC School, which she has brought to the forefront of international and national dance education for youth and adults.
 She has been honored with a California State Legislature Assembly Resolution for choreographic and community contributions.
-She also directs ODC's teen company, the Dance Jam.
+She also directs one of ODC’s two teen companies, the ODC Dance Jam.